ben842002/kana-seito-defense/README.md

 ## Play the Game in a Browser
 ### https://ben842002.github.io/hiragana-seito-defense/
-Game was originally supposed to be played on an application window so functionalities such as Settings and Quit will not work in the WebGL build.
+**Note:** Game was originally supposed to be played on an application window so functionalities such as Settings and Quit will not work in the browser version.
-For any feedback, feel free to email ben842002@uri.edu!
+For any feedback, feel free to email torngamedev@gmail.com!

 ![hsd1](https://user-images.githubusercontent.com/78128664/187120015-50bbfef7-8f15-4cea-9186-6307804d9e5c.png)